Vijaya Barthwal

 Vijaya Barthwal is an Indian politician from the Bhartiya Janta Party.
-She is one of the most senior and active politician in Uttarakhand.
-She is three term Member of the Legislative Assembly and had represented Yamkeshwar assembly constituency of Pauri Garhwal, Uttarakhand.
+She was one of the most senior and active politician in Uttarakhand.
+She was a three term Member of the Legislative Assembly and had represented Yamkeshwar assembly constituency of Pauri Garhwal, Uttarakhand.
 She was in the Cabinet of chief minister B. C. Khanduri and Ramesh Pokhriyal's government.
 She is also served as the first deputy speaker of Uttarakhand Legislative Assembly.

 Career

 Vijaya began her career from the political party Bharatiya Janata Party and elected first time as Member of the Legislative Assembly in 2002.
 Later she won as a candidate of Bharatiya Janata Party in the 2007 and 2012 Uttarakhand Assembly Election.

 She never lost any election in her career.
 In 2017 assembly elections barthwal was denied party ticket and BJP decided to field Ritu Khanduri daughter of former uttarakhand chief minister instead of her against huge public outrage.

 Barthwal was the only women BJP MLA in the third assembly and holds an image of down to earth political worker.

 Barthwal filed the nomination to fight as an independent candidate but later withdrew her nomination supporting her party's decision.